nabijaczleweli/number-game/README.md

 # number-game
-A trivial number guessing game in C++, because I want to sqlite
+A trivial number guessing game in C++ to experiment with sqlite